Dannyb48/ospclientsdk/README.md

 """
 If you already know the name of the command group you want and would like to see the commands available for it.
-You can access one of the many command properties as a convience.
+You can access one of the many command group properties.
 """
 cmd_list = shell.data_processing_commands